gbduarte94/TECH16_GBD/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Contact
-For more information or questions, contact via gigi.bduarte@gmail.com
+For more information or questions, contact via pfgom.ita@gmail.com or gigi.bduarte@gmail.com